 *Updated 2024

 It’s hard to go online these days without hearing the word “Bitcoin” mentioned at least once, whether for good (i.e. a surge) or for bad (i.e., a scam).
 Bitcoin is a virtual currency (cryptocurrency) that is created online and unregulated by the government and banks.
-Only a limited amount of it has been created online, and every transaction of each Bitcoin is documented by a network of independent computers (using Blockchain technology), which replaces the traditional middlemen that have, thus far, regulated our money.
+Only a limited amount of it has been created online, and every transaction of each Bitcoin is documented by a network of independent computers (using blockchain technology), which replaces the traditional middlemen that have, thus far, regulated our money.

 Here are three reasons to stay away from Bitcoin and three reasons to embrace it as a currency.